-Peralta is known as “César the Abuser” (el abusador) in the Dominican Republic.
-Peralta’s criminal organization is alleged to traffic cocaine and opioids for Mexican cartels to foreign countries, including into the US and Europe and to use front companies and nightclubs to launder money and traffic women from Colombia and Venezuela.
+Peralta is known as “Caesar the Abuser” (el abusador) in the Dominican Republic.
+Peralta’s criminal organization is alleged to traffic cocaine and opioids for Mexican cartels to foreign countries, including into the US and Europe, and to use front companies and nightclubs to launder money and traffic women from Colombia and Venezuela.

-Franklin Franco escaped from prison in the US and has been wanted by the US Marshal Service since 1987 on an outstanding warrant from the SDNY.
+Francisco Franco escaped from prison in the US and has been wanted by the US Marshal Service since 1987, on an outstanding warrant from the SDNY.

 According to media reports in the Dominican Republic, Marisol Franco used to be married to Sergio Moya de la Cruz.

 Sergio Moya de la Cruz was charged in the Dominican Republic in 1998 with money laundering.
 He later got into the gambling business and owned a number of what are called “bancas” – little huts where one can place bets and wagers.
 He is now a politician in the Dominican Republic, even though two global drug traffickers comprise his close family – Francisco Franco was his father-in-law.